gopherspidey/opencloud/README.md

 # opencloud
 This is a simple example of a terraform script.
-Yow will need to make some modifcation to work with you Cloudstack domain.
+You will need to make some modifcation to work with you Cloudstack domain.